Rise in U.S. suicides highlights need for new depression drugs

 “Standard antidepressants can take weeks to work.
 They really are not useful in a crisis situation,” said Carla Canuso, who is leading J&J’s effort testing the drug in people deemed at imminent risk for suicide, which is most commonly associated with depression.

-Allergan Plc is developing rapastinel, a fast-acting intravenous antidepressant the company purchased in 2015.
+Allergan Plc (AGN.N) is developing rapastinel, a fast-acting intravenous antidepressant the company purchased in 2015.

 The drug has breakthrough therapy designation from the FDA, with clinical trial results expected in early 2019.
 Last month, the company acquired another depression drug from its collaborator Aptinyx.